Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 After this point, you will need to obtain a mortgage for the share of the property you’re buying.

 The whole-of-market brokers we work with will then calculate how much mortgage each lender may give you and under what conditions.
-A mortgage advisor can guide you through the entire Shared Ownership process from start to end and find you the best rates for your circumstances.
+A mortgage advisor can guide you through the entire Shared Ownership process from start to finish and find you the best deals for your needs and circumstances.

 Who is eligible for the Shared Ownership scheme?